What The Colour of Your Earwax is Telling You

 - White to grey shades of earwax means that the earwax is dry and is more common to other ethnicities

 It’s important to keep an eye out on the characteristics of your earwax.
-Sometimes, they indicate something about the state of your health.1.
-Dark earwax
+Sometimes, they indicate something about the state of your health.

 Dark-coloured earwax or dark brown earwax is pretty normal and there’s nothing to worry about.
 It just means you’re aging.
-However, though, you ought to check if the reason that it is dark is because of blood then you should be alarmed.2.
-Itchy earwax
+However, though, you ought to check if the reason that it is dark is because of blood then you should be alarmed.

 Itchy earwax, like dark earwax, is nothing to be worried about.
-However, if you really can’t control the itch, it might be because you have an ear infection.3.
-Leaky earwax
+However, if you really can’t control the itch, it might be because you have an ear infection.

 The only time that watery earwax is normal is after working out.
 In other cases that your earwax is watery, then it could be a sign of Swimmer’s ear.
-The moment that you notice this, it is best to consult with your doctor as soon as possible.4.
-Smelly earwax
+The moment that you notice this, it is best to consult with your doctor as soon as possible.

 While insects don’t like the smell of earwax, to the human nose, it doesn’t have an odour.
-When it does, it either means that your ears have an infection or your eardrum has ruptured.5.
-Flaky earwax
+When it does, it either means that your ears have an infection or your eardrum has ruptured.

 If you notice that your earwax is not the normal colour than it should be, then it could be a sign of infection.

 Is it good to remove earwax?
 When the colour of your earwax is out of the ordinary or has become alarming, best to consult with an ear doctor immediately.
 Don’t let it get in the way with your hearing, let alone reduce the effectiveness of your hearing aid if you are wearing one.
 How to get earwax out?
 It's best to let professionals do it.
 Don’t be shy and don’t hesitate to approach them.
 They know best about your ear’s condition and health.